christinerosquist/sentry-katacoda/sentry-tutorial/step2.md

 ![alt_text](https://imgur.com/kAC7kwd.png "Sentry DSN")

 You should init the Sentry browser SDK as soon as possible during your application load up, before initializing React.
-Therefore, you will need to modify the **App.js** file, which can be done vie the terminal by using [vim](https://www.vim.org/).
+Therefore, you will need to modify the **App.js** file, which can be done via the editor.
+Go to `sample-app/src/App.js`{{open}}.

-First, write `clear`{{execute}} in order to clear the terminal-window.
-Then follow these steps:

-1. `cd src`{{execute}}
-2. `vim App.js`{{execute}}

-Write `:e` + enter in order to edit the file.
-Then add this code block under the import-statements, but replace `KEY` and `PROJECT` to what is shown at you profile on Sentry.io.
+You then need to add this code block under the other import-statements, but replace `KEY` and `PROJECT` to what is shown at you profile on Sentry.io.

 <pre class="file">